Policies

 Alumni and Consortium Members

 GW alumni and consortium members are welcome to make GW Writing Center appointments on a same-day or drop-in basis.
-In order to have an appointment reserved, please contact our front desk by, phone or email, the same day you wish to book an appointment.
+In order to have an appointment reserved, please contact the Writing Center front desk by, phone or email, the same day you wish to book an appointment.
 Alumni and Consortium appointments are tracked by office staff and are subject to our cancellation and missed appointment policies.